800-450-6118

 When patients weigh all the pros and cons of endoscopic surgery for carpal tunnel surgery, they consider having less pain as the major "pro".

-Pro: Faster post-op recovery
+Pro #2: Faster post-op recovery

 As discussed above, the less extensive trauma resulting from endoscopic surgery means faster post-operative recovery.
 Patients usually see stitches removed in a week.
 The surgical pain is almost gone within 2 weeks.

-Pro: Less hand therapy & rehab
+Pro #3: Less hand therapy & rehab

 Just as the endoscopic method results in a faster post-operative recovery, your hand rehabilitation time happens faster as well.
 Less trauma means you retain more muscle strength.
 And your wrist can re-establish a normal range of motion faster.
 Grip strength is better immediately after the surgery.
 A shorter hand rehab time is one of the biggest factors when weighing the pros and cons of endoscopic surgery for carpal tunnel syndrome.

-Man using a power hand tool.
+Man using a power hand tool

-Pro: Faster return to work
+Pro #4: Faster return to work

 Most (single or double portal) endoscopic surgery patients can return to work within a month.
 This compares to the open technique, which requires 2-3 months before returning to work.
 Either way, when you resume any work you must refrain from extensive hand and finger use.
+This is particularly the case if the surgery was on your dominant hand.

-Pro: Less scarring
+Pro #5: Less scarring

-Scars after open and endoscopic carpal tunnel surgery.
+scars after open and endoscopic carpal tunnel surgery

-"Cons" of endoscopic carpal tunnel surgery
+"Cons" of endoscopic carpal tunnel surgery (vs open surgery)

-Con: Higher cost
+Con #1: Higher cost

-The US national average cost for ALL carpal tunnel surgery is $7,000.
-Endoscopic carpal tunnel release surgery (single or double portal) costs 44% more than open release surgery.
+The US national average cost for ALL carpal tunnel surgery is about $7,000.
+Endoscopic carpal tunnel release surgery (single or double portal) costs about 44% more than open release surgery.
 Also, carpal tunnel surgery costs vary greatly from state to state.
 (See your state's average cost here.)

 The reason for the higher cost is the extra skill and training that goes into performing both types of endoscopic carpal tunnel release surgery.
 The instruments used are also more specialized and therefore more expensive.